top of page

 Presented by Old York Road Historical Society

-Founded by the traction company to increase ridership on the weekends, Willow Grove Park opened in May 1896.
+Founded by Peoples Traction Company to increase ridership on the weekends, Willow Grove Park opened in May 1896.
 Famous as the summer musical capital of America, the Park attracted the likes of Victor Herbert, Walter Damrosch and John Philip Sousa.
 The Park reflected the cultural trends over the years and eventually closed after the 1974 season.
 The presenter will be David Rowland, author of Arcadia Publishing's Willow Grove Park and president of the Old York Road Historical Society.

 WGP1.png